-- the COVID-19 pandemic had, and may continue to have, a significant impact on our tenants' financial conditions and operations.
-As a result of the outbreak, our casino operations and those of our tenants were forced to close temporarily at the onset of the COVID-19 pandemic, as federal, state and local officials undertook various steps to mitigate the spread of infections from COVID-19.
-Although our tenants' operations have recommenced operations to strong results and our tenants have improved their liquidity profiles, there can be no assurance whether these encouraging results will continue in future periods, particularly with the potential for continued increased transmission from new strains of COVID-19; - the current and uncertain future impact of the COVID-19 pandemic, including its effect on the ability or desire of people to gather in large groups (including in casinos), which is expected to impact our financial results, operations, outlooks, plans, goals, growth, cash flows, liquidity, and stock price; - the impact that unemployment levels and uncertainty with respect to the future state of the economy could have on discretionary consumer spending, including on casino operations; - fluctuating interest rates, inflation, and the potential phasing out of the London Interbank Offered Rate; - unforeseen consequences related to U.S. government stimulus packages; - the availability of and the ability to identify suitable and attractive acquisition and development opportunities and the ability to acquire and lease the respective properties on favorable terms; - our ability to successfully consummate the Cordish Acquisitions (as defined below) and related transactions, including the ability of the parties to satisfy the various conditions to closing, including receipt of all required regulatory approvals, or other delays or impediments to completing the proposed transactions; - the degree and nature of our competition; - the ability to receive, or delays in obtaining, the regulatory approvals required to own and/or operate our properties, or other delays or impediments to completing our planned acquisitions or projects;
+- the impact that higher inflation rates and uncertainty with respect to the future state of the economy could have on discretionary consumer spending, including on casino operations; - the impact of rising interest rates, inflation, and the phasing out of the London Interbank Offered Rate; - unforeseen consequences related to U.S. government monetary policies and stimulus packages on inflation rates and economic growth; - the COVID-19 pandemic had, and may continue to have, a significant impact on our and our tenants' financial condition and operations.
+As a result of the outbreak, our casino operations and those of our tenants were forced to close temporarily at the onset of the COVID-19 pandemic, as federal, state and local officials undertook various steps to mitigate the spread of infections.
+Although our tenants' operations have recommenced operations to strong results and our tenants have improved their liquidity profiles, there can be no assurance whether these encouraging results will continue in future periods, particularly with the potential for continued increased transmission from new strains of COVID-19: - the current and uncertain future impact of the COVID-19 pandemic, including its effect on the ability or desire of people to gather in large groups (including in casinos), which is expected to impact our financial results, operations, outlooks, plans, goals, growth, cash flows, liquidity, and stock price; - our ability to successfully consummate the Bally's Acquisitions (as defined below) and other pending transactions, including the ability of the parties to satisfy the various conditions to closing, including receipt of all required regulatory approvals (on the terms agreed upon between the parties), receipt of required consents or other delays or impediments to completion; - the availability of and the ability to identify suitable and attractive acquisition and development opportunities and the ability to acquire and lease the respective properties on favorable terms; - the degree and nature of our competition; - the ability to receive, or delays in obtaining, the regulatory approvals required to own and/or operate our properties, or other delays or impediments to completing our planned acquisitions or projects;